site-assist/data-tech-test/README.md

 It contains few files:

-- **dummy_data.csv** depicting our app’s backend live data.
+- **dummy_permit_log.csv** depicting our app’s backend live data.
 It has permits’ statuses such as user requests, closures once the work has been completed etc…
 - **schema_def.yml**: permit table column names' definitions

 ### Few guidelines